 Say you eat out for lunch five times a week and spend $15 on each meal.
 That’s $3,900 you spend a year.
 By eating out for lunch just two times a week instead of five, you save $2,340.

-Not Clipping Grocery Coupons
+13. Not Clipping Grocery Coupons

 Whether you need to stock up on snacks or cereal, don’t forget to check your newspaper for this week’s coupons.
 If you don’t have access to the newspaper, check out the store’s circular and other special offers on products you buy every day so you aren’t paying extra on each grocery run.

-Warranties can cover some of the costs of many common car repairs and end up saving you money in out-of-pocket expenses every time you head back to the dealership or garage.
+Vehicle warranties can cover some of the costs of many common car repairs and end up saving you money in out-of-pocket expenses every time you head back to the dealership or garage.
 Seek out a warranty you can afford, but read the fine print — some third-party warranty providers often have many restrictions and limitations.

-Make sure your smartphone is protected with at least a basic phone warranty.
+Along with that, make sure your smartphone is protected with at least a basic phone warranty.
 That way, you don’t rack up a bill of a few hundred dollars just to replace a cracked screen or a power button.

-Making Pricey Credit Card Balance Transfers
+15. Making Pricey Credit Card Balance Transfers